Elevated PSA

 No PCA3 test has yet been approved by the U.S. Food and Drug Administration (FDA): however, there are currently several U. S. laboratories are certified to perform clinical testing.
 The PCA3 test is available at Georgia Urology but not covered by insurance.

-Call today and schedule an appointment with an experienced urologist, in one of our convenient Atlanta area office locations.
+Schedule an appointment with an experienced urologist in one of our convenient office locations in the Atlanta area.